cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 - Get the entire stack trace of failed tests
 - View screenshots taken when tests fail and when using [`cy.screenshot`](https://on.cypress.io/api/screenshot)
 - Watch a video of your entire test run or a clip at the point of test failure.
-- Manage who has access to your build data
+- Manage who has access to your run data

 Additionally we've integrated the dashboard into the Cypress [Desktop Application](https://on.cypress.io/guides/installing-and-running).
 This means you'll see the test runs in the Tunes tab from within every project.